wkeiss/0xPIT.github.io/about.md

 I was borned in 1996 .I dropped out in my second year of college.

-I'm interested in the world and people.These majors I have contact make me interest--Physical Geography,Pychology, Physiology,Cognitive Science and Computer Science.
+I'm interested in the world and people.I'm interesten in these majors I contacted -- Physical Geography,Pychology, Physiology,Cognitive Science and Computer Science.

-I love writing and photographing.For me,they are  ways of finding and leaving the wonderful.
+I love writing and photographing.For me,it's a way of finding and leaving the wonderful.

 I love nature and beauty,they make me feel good. : ）